harrycresswell/harry/content/writing/breaking-changes-upgrading-hugo.md

 But with Hugo 0.80 this no longer works.

-In easiest way to fix this (in plain english) is as follows:
+The easiest way to fix this (in plain english) is as follows:

 - Add any sections you want to range over as Params in the config file, [as explained here](https://gohugo.io/functions/where/#mainsections).
 - Then use `site.RegularPages` instead of `.Pages` , [as Zachary Betz alludes suggests](https://discourse.gohugo.io/t/pagination-doesnt-work-after-hugo-update-after-a-few-months/21332/2).